submariner-io/enhancements/submariner/OVN-Interconnect.md

 ## Design Details

-In this proposal, the plan is to remove the Submariner router and switches that it add to OVN db.
+In this proposal, the plan is to remove the current `submariner-router` and switches that were added to the OVN db.
 The network-plugin-syncer shall be removed  and can be replaced by controllers in Submariner Gateway and Submariner RouteAgent.
 Since we have multiple ovn db to program, we need multiple connections.
 So it makes it easier to program the OVN datapath from Submariner Gateway and RouteAgent, than using a separate pod.
 This new approach will work for both IC enabled and existing deployments.
 With this change we are planning to use the ovn-k8s-mp0 interface to reach the host networking stack and then the Submariner tunnel.
 This interface is used by OVN for host-networking traffic with in a cluster and will be present in every node.

 ![UpdatedTopology](./images/submariner-ovn-ic.png)